ifp/schemas/loading.md

 2. Advert Import
 3. Checker

-Each system will load the adverts with a set combination of action and advert.status fields.
-This document details these and how they will be processed by the Loader.
+Each system will load the adverts with a set combination of action and advert.status fields as follows:

 ## 1. Adverts coming from Old IFP

-The adverts will only have four pertinent states:
+The adverts will be loaded with one of four states:

 ### A. Adverts to Insert or Update as 'Online'